Aaronuneal/XiangQiGame/README.md

 # XiangQiGameConsole

-Welcome to our first XiangQI Video Game !
+Welcome to our first XiangQI Video Game, you will enjoy this game !

 # Chapter1